 How to solve it?
 I can't stress it enough, but if the reason lies in lack of communication, the solution is to sit and talk.
 We at Uptech arrange an introduction meeting to prevent this problem in the future.
 It's where the client can meet a project team, put a face to a name and understand the team's structure.
 It’s a perfect time to tell about your idea, challenges you want to solve, goals and introduce the in-house team engaged in the project from your side.

 Another solution to this outsourcing problem is – Account manager.
 We at Uptech have several Account managers who are assigned to our clients.
 If a client has any questions, concerns, unsatisfied needs, the Account manager is precisely that person to address to.
 Consider the Account manager as the mediator between you and the project team.

 Problem #4 Delays and Missed Timelines

 Why does the problem arise?
-Timeline expectations weren't communicated clearly, the scope of work changed very often, task evaluation was made wrong, a client didn't share feedback on time, etc.
+Timeline expectations weren't communicated clearly, the scope of work changed very often, task evaluation done wrong, a client didn't share feedback on time, etc.

 How to solve it?
 The solution varies from reason to reason.
 Let's go over each:

 - Miscommunicated timelines.
 You, as a startup founder, should share the expected date of release.
 It would be very nice to set the deadlines for the key features and factor in the possible time shifts.
 From our side, we arrange sprint planning, at which we plan the scope for 2 weeks.

 - Changed scope of work.
 The best solution is to simplify the scope and postpone some nice-to-have features to the next release.